 Roy struggles to make sense of the world he is released into.
 He feels the absence of his wife, of having a woman by his side.
 When he is invited for dinner by a woman he knew from high school, he accepts her invitation.
 He spends 36 hours with her, a time he considers one of healing.
-He returns to his father’s home to find his father waiting and worried for him.
+He returns to his father’s home to find his father waiting and worried about him.

 Roy is conflicted; he has to decide if to accept Celestial’s Dear John letter or fight for her.
 When Andre announced his plan to come to pick up Roy, that confirmed Roy’s suspicions.
-Roy and his father devise a plan for Roy to speak to Celestial alone, free of Andre.
+Roy and his father devised a plan for Roy to speak to Celestial alone, free of Andre.

 As Andre heads from Atlanta to Eloe, Roy takes the journey in the opposite direction.
-When his key still works in his old home; he takes that as a good sign and he enters and waits for her there.
+When his key still works in his old home; he takes that as a good sign, and he enters and waits for her there.

 Celestial is shocked and disconcerted to find Roy in her home, the house her father bought for them as a wedding gift.
 They get a reprieve from their conversation when Celestial’s employee drops by with her son for the evening.
 On her way out, she warns Roy that he will get hurt if he pursues his marriage.

 Over several hours, Roy and Celestial talk.
 When Roy wants to go to bed, she succumbs to him; she is willing to sacrifice herself but not without a layer of protection, which Roy won’t accept.